kelu124/echomods/include/probes/Readme.md

 __TLDR__: apogee probe

 __More?__ An interspec apogee probe.
 Quite a number of pins, nice steel block for the motor and piezo.
 Connectors clean.
+ATL Apogee 800 Ultrasound Transducer Probe 7.5 15 SPA.
+Seems to have 6 rings in the piezo?

 __Present in:__ 1 experiments ([20180807b](/experiments/auto/20180807b.md))

-__Present in:__ 20 images.
+__Present in:__ 24 images.

 ### [apogee10MHz](/include/probes/auto/apogee10MHz.md) (apogee10MHz)